 Click here to listen to a reading of this blog:

-Today is the 1st September, which marks the start of Thyroid Cancer Awareness Month, an annual event to spread awareness of the effects and the importance of early diagnosis and treatment of thyroid cancer.
+September marks Thyroid Cancer Awareness Month.
+An annual event created to spread awareness of the effects of thyroid cancer and the importance of early diagnosis and treatment.

 - Thyroid cancer is the fastest growing cancer among women, by number of new cases.